Nandtel/crawler/README.md

 ./gradlew build
 ```

-And now you cac run app:
+And now you can run app:
 ```
 java -jar ./build/libs/crawler-0.0.1-SNAPSHOT.jar
 ```